zfml/DebtNoteApp/README.md

 # 📒 Debt Note

 Debt Note is a simple and modern Android app built with Kotlin and Jetpack Compose that helps you track debts—whether you owe someone or someone owes you.
-Easily add, search, and manage transactions with names, amounts, and due dates.
+Easily add, search, and manage transactions with names, amounts.

 ## ✨ Features